hashicorp/vault/website/source/api/auth/cert/index.html.md

 ## Login with TLS Certificate Method

 Log in and fetch a token.
 If there is a valid chain to a CA configured in the method and all role constraints are matched, a token will be issued.
+If the certificate has DNS SANs in it, each of those will be verified.
+If Common Name is required to be verified, then it should be a fully qualified DNS domain name and must be duplicated as a DNS SAN.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |